 The engine was stripped down, cleaned and rebuilt.
 Although the internals haven’t been touched, it’s got a good deal more power thanks to a Keihin FCR39 carb and a free-flowing megaphone muffler.
 There’s also an external oil cooler and bigger fins to ensure the bike stays cool and reliable in Thailand’s hot climate.
 “A special mention should go to Nose at Paknam 2 Wheels, the only guy I trust to work on my SR. He got me out of an electrical nightmare and I’m forever grateful for that.”
 Markus humbly admits.

 As with any build, the SR project wasn’t without its fair share of hiccups.
 “The frame was powder coated 3 times!” says Markus.
 “The first shop it went to managed to do an awful job, twice!
 It was only when I found Cog’n’Roll, a powder coating shop in Bangkok, that it turned out the way I had envisioned.
 I think the dark satin bronze looks great and complements the brown leather parts on the bike perfectly.”

 Markus has named the bike “Sunmaster 14” after a character in a sci-fi novel by Isaac Asimov.
-“It has both a majestic and ethereal ring to it and I think it matches the essence of the bike very well” says Markus.
-I don’t know that, but I do know that this is one cool looking SR that somehow manages to stand out amongst the plethora I have seen before it.
+“It has both a majestic and ethereal ring to it and I think it matches the essence of the bike very well,” says Markus.
+I don’t know about that, but I do know that this is one cool looking SR400 that somehow manages to stand out amongst the plethora I have seen before it.